Who is Ariton the Demon of visions

-Ariton, also Egin or Egyn, is a demon in Mathers’ translation of the Sacred Magic of Abramelin the Mage.
+Ariton, also Egin or Egyn, is a demon of visions in Mathers’ translation of the Sacred Magic of Abramelin the Mage.

 He also is one of the four demons overseeing the cardinal directions.
 Under his alternate name of Egyn he oversees the North.
 According to both Mathers and Agrippa Ariton’s equivalent in Jewish lore is the demon Azazel.

 Ariton possesses many attributes including:

 - knowledge of the past, present, and future,

 - making spirits to appear in any form,

 - and making warriors manifest to protect his charges.

 It is noted a demon named Aratron appears as the spirit of Saturn (possibly the same demon) in several works.
 A.G.H.

 Belanger, Michelle.
 The Dictionary of Demon: Names of the Damneds.
 Llewellen Publications.
 2010. ebook.